 In the English dictionary, certain words are considered golden or magical.
-This post on magic words for kids will tell you some tips and tricks to use them daily.
+This post on magic words for kids will tell you some tips and tricks to use these enchanting words daily.
 Including magic words in your child’s vocabulary and making them practice regularly will help them converse better and improve their linguistics.
 Also, using them often and correctly will form an opinion of them in people’s minds.
 A few examples of these words include ‘thank you, ‘please,’ ‘you’re welcome,’ ‘sorry,’ and ‘excuse me.’
-Inculcating the use of such magic words in your child’s conversations will impart a pleasant feeling to the people conversing with them and also teach your little ones to be humble, polite, and sincere towards others.
+Inculcating the use of such magic words in your child’s conversations will impart enthralling expressions to the people conversing with them and also teach your little ones to be humble, polite, and sincere towards others.
 Even other children can grasp the language and improve their speaking skills.
 Keep reading to know more in detail and encourage your little ones to be sweeter than they are.

 Why Every Child Should Learn The Magic Or Golden Words

-- Words of gratitude, politeness, and kindness spread positivity and make children more likable.
+- Using joyful words to express gratitude, politeness, and kindness can spread positivity and make children more likable.

-- When your child uses these words, it conveys to people that your child is well-behaved and polite.
+- When your child uses these magical phrases or words, it conveys to people that your child is well-behaved and polite.

 - Using golden words helps build friendships.
 Your child would come across as friendly and approachable to people, which would help them make more friends.

 - It teaches them to be grateful for every kind deed of others and reciprocate the same deeds.

 - It teaches them to be respectful of their peers and elders and helps them mingle with people.

 What Are The Five Golden Words For Kids?